Apt-Get-SWE/SWEProject-Aptget/README.md

 # Changelog
 ## 2022.10.09
 - Updated user info collection page on figma
+- Using `PyMongo` to query MongoDB collections
+- New `items` collection in MongoDB database
+- Restructured `user` and `post` object types
 ## 2022.10.05
 ### Added
 - React frontend setup